US Star Pacific Wrecks Your donation today supports the next 15 years

 "The aircraft was abandoned on barrels for work on the landing gear and engine.
 Its engine was in the progress of being changed or remounted because it was unbolted from the engine mounts and parts of the engine stand were under the engine itself."

-This Zero, with its engine and propeller was the first aircraft recovered by Bruce Fenstermaker in 1990.
-Placed into a container and shipped to Biak, then Jakarta where it was exported to the United States.
+During 1990, this Zero with the engine and propeller was the first aircraft recovered by Bruce Fenstermaker.
+Placed into a container and shipped to Biak then shipped to Jakarta where it was exported to the United States.

-Arriving in San Pedro during November 1990 and sold to Santa Monica Museum of Flying in December 1990 and briefly displayed at the museum in a jig.
+During November 1990, this Zero arrived in San Pedro transported to Santa Monica Museum of Flying.
+In December 1990 and briefly displayed at the museum in a jig.
 In August 1991 this Zero, with other aircraft salvaged from Babo later were displayed at the museum and presented at a news conference.
-Later, moved to the museum's maintenance and storage facility at Mojave, CA in roughly 1993.
+Later, around 1993 moved to the museum's maintenance and storage facility at Mojave, CA.

 Restoration

-Exported to Russia in 1993/1994 and restored from 1994-1997.
-The skin was removed and used in the restoration of a newly manufactured A6M3 Zero 3839 (reproduction) assigned this Zero's tail code "X-133".
+During 1993-1994, this Zero was shipped to Russia and restored between 1994 to 1997.
+During the restoration, the skin was removed and used in the restoration of a newly manufactured A6M3 Zero 3839 (reproduction) assigned this Zero's purported tail code "X-133".
 It is claimed that the landing gear legs and dataplates from this wreck were used in the replica aircraft.

 References

-Pacific Aircraft Wrecks page 19 (top, right) Roy Worchester collection
+Pacific Aircraft Wrecks page 19 (top, right) Roy Worcester collection

 Air Classics, Volume 27, No 8 (August 1991) "Zero Starts Major Restoration Program" by Michael O'Leary.
 Pages 34-40